 The Education Commission of the States’ National Center for Learning and Citizenship has started a database of civics assessments.
 The database contains questions categorized by national civics standards that have been juried by civic learning experts for their clarity and meaningfulness in relation to the competencies of civic knowledge, skills and dispositions.
 These items can be used in program evaluation, as indicators in strategic plans, to spur improvement or to address policy-makers’ requests for accountability.
 An additional resource is CIRCLE’s Indicators of Civic Engagement The indicators were developed by a team of leading researchers to help identify different aspects of civic behavior.
 The indicators were developed as a part of a national study, The Civic and Political Health of the Nation: A Generational Portrait conducted by researchers at George Mason University, Rutgers University, and DePaul University.
 Their work was funded by The Pew Charitable Trusts and presented in collaboration with CIRCLE.
 Resources affiliated with the study include:

-CIRCLE is happy to support the research of ten youth-led teams investigating different community issues around the country.
-To find out more about involving youth in research, CIRCLE’s current youth-led research grantees, and other grant opportunities to support youth community research, visit our Youth-Led Research Resource Page.
+CIRCLE was happy to support the research of ten youth-led teams investigating different community issues around the country.
+To find out more about involving youth in research, visit our Youth-Led Research Resource Page.

 The Campaign for the Civic Mission of Schools features practice examples for high-quality, civic learning.
 Examples are categorized for students’ grade level and by approach.Read CIRCLE and Carnegie Corporation of New York’s report available on the Campaign for The Civic Mission of School’s Web site.
 Written and endorsed by a distinguished group of more than 50 scholars and practitioners, The Civic Mission of Schools summarizes the evidence in favor of k-12 civic education; analyzes trends in political & civic engagement; identifies promising approaches to civic education; and offers recommendations to educators, policymakers, funders, researchers, and others.

-In addition to providing technical assistance, CIRCLE has been proud to provide evaluation services to several groups and organizations.
-Examples of these organizations include:
+In addition to providing technical assistance, CIRCLE often partners with organizations and has been proud to provide evaluation services to several groups and organizations.
+Examples of these include:

-Bloggingheads (in progress) – CIRCLE is evaluating the impact of Bloggingheads videos on the viewers’ tolerance and civility, using a randomized controlled experiment.
-The intervention and evaluation are funded by the Omidyar Network.
+Bloggingheads – CIRCLE evaluated the impact of Bloggingheads videos on the viewers’ tolerance and civility, using a randomized controlled experiment.
+The intervention and evaluation were funded by the Omidyar Network.

-Bonner Foundation (in progress) – The Bonner Foundation is a network of college campuses with programs providing scholarships for low-income youth for civic engagement work.
-CIRCLE, in partnership with the Bonner Foundation, is studying the use of technology and social media to organize and promote civic engagement work on campuses.
+Bonner Foundation – The Bonner Foundation is a network of college campuses with programs providing scholarships for low-income youth for civic engagement work.
+CIRCLE, in partnership with the Bonner Foundation, studied the use of technology and social media to organize and promote civic engagement work on campuses.

-Bringing Theory to Practice (BTtoP)/Tufts University (in progress) – CIRCLE, in collaboration with BTtoP and Tufts University, is studying whether there is an interconnection between Tufts students’ civic development and psychosocial well-being.
+Bringing Theory to Practice (BTtoP)/Tufts University – CIRCLE, in collaboration with BTtoP and Tufts University, studied whether there is an interconnection between Tufts students’ civic development and psychosocial well-being.

 Building Impact – CIRCLE partnered with Building Impact on the Study “Work and Service: How Building Impact’s Model Fosters Civic Engagement in the Workplace,” which studies the effects of providing individuals and companies with opportunities to donate and volunteer on sustainable participation and connection to local communities.

-Center for Public Integrity (in progress) - CIRCLE is interviewing reporters and editors to learn about the impact of the CPI’s investigative reporting on campaign coverage in 2012.
+Center for Public Integrity – CIRCLE interviewed reporters and editors to learn about the impact of the CPI’s investigative reporting on campaign coverage in 2012.
 The intervention and evaluation are funded by the Omidyar Network.

-Columbia Journalism Review (in progress)- CIRCLE is evaluating efforts by the Columbia Journalism Review to influence campaign coverage in the 2012 elections.
-The intervention and evaluation are funded by the Omidyar Network.
+Columbia Journalism Review – CIRCLE evaluated efforts by the Columbia Journalism Review to influence campaign coverage in the 2012 elections.
+The intervention and evaluation were funded by the Omidyar Network.

-Flackcheck (in progress) – CIRCLE is evaluating the impact of this project of the Annenberg Public Policy Center at the University of Pennsylvania, using a combination of surveys, online focus groups, and a randomized controlled experiment.
-The intervention and evaluation are funded by the Omidyar Network.
+Flackcheck – CIRCLE evaluated the impact of this project of the Annenberg Public Policy Center at the University of Pennsylvania, using a combination of surveys, online focus groups, and a randomized controlled experiment.
+The intervention and evaluation were funded by the Omidyar Network.

-Healthy Democracy Fund (in progress) – CIRCLE is evaluating the impact of the Oregon Citizens Initiative Review process on media coverage and policymakers in other states.
+Healthy Democracy Fund – CIRCLE evaluated the impact of the Oregon Citizens Initiative Review process on media coverage and policymakers in other states.
 The intervention and evaluation are funded by the Omidyar Network.

-iCivics – CIRCLE is evaluating the effects of a new iCivics computer-based civics curriculum using a randomized, controlled experiment in Florida high schools.
+iCivics – CIRCLE evaluated the effects of a new iCivics digital civics curriculum using a randomized, controlled experiment in Florida high schools.

-Illinois Civic Mission of Schools Coalition (in progress) – CIRCLE is helping to design school climate assessments.
+Illinois Civic Mission of Schools Coalition – CIRCLE helped to design school climate assessments.

-Indiana Humanities Council (in progress) - CIRCLE is helping to design a statewide study of the impact of the public humanities.
+Indiana Humanities Council – CIRCLE helped to design a statewide study of the impact of the public humanities.

-Massachusetts Department of Education, Service-Learning Initiative (in progress) - In partnership with the MA Department of Education, CIRCLE is studying the effects of service-learning courses on academic achievement.
+Massachusetts Department of Education, Service-Learning Initiative – In partnership with the MA Department of Education, CIRCLE studied the effects of service-learning courses on academic achievement.

 TakingITGlobal– CIRCLE, along with TakingITGlobal, studied the effects of TakingItGlobal programming on the civic engagement of its users.
 TakingITGlobal use the power of online community to facilitate global education, social entrepreneurship, and civic engagement for millions of youth worldwide.|